 India’s millions of artisans, weavers, and micro-entrepreneurs form a big part of the country’s economy.
 Flipkart’s Samarth program, launched in 2019 with the vision of uplifting the underserved communities that make up this group, is now two years into its momentous journey.
 Along the way, Flipkart has signed MoUs with multiple state governments and livelihood missions to bring these entrepreneurs into the e-commerce world.
-Today, the program supports over 700,00 livelihoods across the country.
+Today, the program supports over 10 lakh livelihoods and counting across the country.

 A diverse group, their ambitions reflect their unique socio-economic backgrounds.
 For some of them, being a Samarth partner is all about carrying on family traditions that are hundreds of years old.
 For many, it’s about providing a livelihood for themselves, their families and those who are part of their communities.
 But no matter how you look at it, their indomitable entrepreneurial spirit is fuelled by a will to succeed in the era of e-commerce!

 As we gear up to celebrate the nation’s rich cultural heritage by showcasing products crafted by artisans, weavers, people with disabilities and rural and urban women working in self-help groups on Flipkart’s first-ever dedicated Flipkart Samarth sale event – ‘Crafted by Bharat’, to be held on January 26, 2022, here are some incredible stories from our partners from across India.

 Canvas of change

 This unique village near Puri, Odisha, is home to generations of traditional artist families.
 For years, they’ve depended on tourists who buy their art.
 When the pandemic hit, the tourists trickled to a stop, as did their means of earning.
 Through a partnership between the Government of Odisha and Flipkart Samarth, they’re now looking to customers across the country to support their work and are optimistic that e-commerce will lead them to a post-pandemic business revival.